eddie-murphy/labview-mathematica-rlc/README.md

 * 3 serial cables,
 * 1 BNC to Banana Cable Converter,
 * 3 null modem adapters,
-* 1 Computer with LabVIEW 2019 or LabVIEW 2018
-* 1 Computer with Mathematica 12
+* 1 Windows computer with LabVIEW 2019 (or LabVIEW 2018) and with Mathematica 12

 ## Drawing of Setup (also located in root directory as *setup.png*)
 ![setup](https://github.com/eddie-murphy/labview-mathematica-rlc-circuit-solver/blob/master/setup.png)